lanl-future-campaign/c2-sdc22/README.md

 c2-libzdb2/build/src/zdb_pp 5 mypool
 ```

-The result will be 5 separate files with address information that a reader program running on a kinetic disk can use to read data from that physical drive for in-drive operations.
+The result will be 5 separate files (mypool_1, mypool_2, ..., mypool_5) with address information that a reader program running on a kinetic disk can use to read data from that disk for in-drive operations.

 # Reference